 - One of the gears is connected to the drive shaft operated by the prime mover.

 - Two ports, inlet and delivery are located on the opposite ends of the gear casing.

-Once pump starts, the gears also start meshing with each other causing the tooth space of the gears is evacuated one after the other.
-The oil at atmospheric pressure enters into the chamber through the inlet port.
+Once the pump starts, the gears also start meshing with each other causing the tooth space of the gears to be evacuated one after the other.
+The oil at atmospheric pressure enters the chamber through the inlet port.

 The oil is further carried around the housing in chambers due to gears rotation towards due to teeth mesh which reduces the volume between mating teeth.

-Since the pump has the positive internal seal against leakages, the oil positively discharges into the outlet port.
+Since the pump has a positive internal seal against leakages, the oil positively discharges into the outlet port.

 17. Explain construction & working of the single acting cylinder.